LEARN ABOUT FULL CIRCLE

 My passion for women's health has taken me beyond clinical practice to contribute to broader conversations about women's wellbeing.
 I've participated in initiatives including a UK National Commission examining how family violence affects mental wellbeing, helping to inform policy and practice in this crucial area.

-MOTHERHOOD SUPPORT
+PARENTING SUPPORT

 Rather than treating personal challenges in isolation, I work with both psychological and sociological understanding.
-This means addressing not just how you're feeling, but examining the systems that create stress for mothers in the first place—like workplace penalties for caregiving, structural inequalities and impossible cultural standards about "perfect motherhood."
+This means addressing not just how you're feeling, but examining the systems that create stress for māmā and whānau in the first place - like workplace penalties for caregiving, structural inequalities and impossible cultural standards about "perfect motherhood."

-This integrated approach recognises that mothers aren't just individuals who are struggling —you're navigating systems that consistently under-support and under-value maternal work while demanding impossible standards.
+This integrated approach recognises that mothers aren't just individuals who are struggling - you're navigating systems that consistently under-support and under-value maternal work while demanding impossible standards.
 Understanding these broader forces is essential because they profoundly shape your daily experience and wellbeing.

 THE CLINIC